Advanced-Computer-Lab-2022/Sprintful/README.md

  ### How Can I Contribute?

-   - Reporting Bugs or Suggesting Enhancements via via 'sprintful.team@gmail.com'
+   - Reporting Bugs or Suggesting Enhancements via 'sprintful.team@gmail.com'
    - Pull Requests on GitHub